 This might be the biggest misconception of them all.
 Online courses are perhaps the most convenient and effective way to learn new job skills.
 Since many online courses are so flexible, they are a perfect match for anyone with a busy schedule.
 If you are too busy with work, there are plenty of online learning platforms that offer completely self-paced experiences.

 It doesn’t matter which industry you work for, there is sure to be an online class that would benefit your day-to-day work performance.
-Udemy alone features over 65,000 separate courses, with topics covering healthcare, personal development, IT, business, design and more, all taught by experts in their field.
+Udemy alone features over 65,000 separate courses, with topics covering healthcare, personal development, IT, business, online design courses and more, all taught by experts in their field.
 If you work in the technology field, you might find Treehouse’s 220+ tech-focused online courses particularly helpful.
 The options are many, the complications few.

 There is no doubt that pursuing an online education wrongly holds a bad reputation.
 Most online learning myths are simply not true.
 The only way to debunk these claims is to re-educate those who have already made up their minds about the online course format (especially if it’s yourself..).
 If more people knew the truth about these common misconceptions, there is no doubt that the public opinion would change.